JanCBrammer/biopeaks/docs/user_guide.md

 ## Getting started
 The following work-flow is meant as an introduction to the interface.
 Many other work flows are possible and might make more sense given your requirements.
-Note that `biopeaks` works with the OpenSignals text file format as well as EDF files.
-However, you can analyze any data as long as you format the data according to either the [OpenSignals convention](http://bitalino.com/datasheets/OpenSignals_File_Formats.pdf) or the [EDF convention](https://www.edfplus.info/specs/index.html).
+Note that `biopeaks` works with the OpenSignals file format as well as EDF files and plain text files (.txt, .csv, .tsv) containing biosignal channels as columns.
 The functions used in the exemplary work-flow are described in detail in the [functionality section](#functionality).

 ### examplary workflow on a single file